Preston-D/102_webdrive_instructions/README.md

 6. Search for your WWU username, you may want to utilize the search feature.
 Enter into this subfolder.

-7. This is where you will upload your lab files, this should include your "secret folder". **Make sure none of your files have spaces in them, instead use underscore '\_' or dash '-'**.
+7. This is where you will upload your lab files, this should include your "secret folder".

+> [!CAUTION]
+> Make sure none of your files have spaces in them, instead use underscore '\_' or dash '-'.

 8. Notice the file path at the top of the file explorer, this will be similar to your URL that you will submit.